It looks like the remote workforce is here to stay.

-1. schedule daily check-ins
+1. schedule the right cadence of check-ins

-2. leverage free collaboration tools
+2. leverage best-in-class collaboration tools

 3. focus on outcomes, not processes

-A hallmark of agile teams (and let's face it, you're now managing one) is their focus on dynamic outcomes — not processes or static outputs.
-So there's no reason to micro-manage: After all, studies have even shown that when companies transition teams to remote work arrangements, productivity actually goes up by as much as 13 percent.
-The reason?
-Workers tend to feel more comfortable at home.
+Why?
+For one, you don’t need to.
+Studies show that when companies transition teams to remote work arrangements, productivity actually goes up — sometimes by as much as 13 percent.
+That’s because employees tend to feel more comfortable at home.
 They also take fewer breaks.